How to Improve Water Heater Safety at Home

 To address this issue, it is crucial to maintain the hot water temperature within the recommended range, typically advised by the manufacturer, which is typically between 125°F and 140°F (52°C and 60°C).
 By keeping the temperature within this range, you can effectively inhibit the growth and proliferation of harmful bacteria, ensuring safer hot water delivery throughout your home.

-Flashback fire
+Flashback Fire

 The primary issue arises when flammable products, including paints, gasoline cans, paper, dust, clothes, and other combustible materials, are stored in close proximity to a water heater.
 The vapors emitted by these flammable substances can ignite if they come into contact with the combustion chamber, leading to a potential fire hazard.